Questions on enrolling?

-Not passing your classes, and wondering what you can do about it?
+Are you worried about earning low grades and in danger of not passing the year?
+Are you nervous about having to repeat a grade?
 Don’t worry, you’re not alone.
 There are students all over that are trying to make up their high school classes for one reason or another.
 Whether it was due to medical leave, absences, non-passing grades, or something else entirely, know that there are options out there for you to get back on track.
-Whether you’re earning a high school diploma as an adult student or a student of traditional age, discover your options for repeating high school, recovering credits, and everything in between.
+There are options for everyone repeating a grade or recovering credits, so if you’re traditional school age or an adult learner trying to earn your high school diploma, graduation can still be within reach.

 Can you repeat a grade in high school?